s27183/ARC-3-InsulaT/README.md

-# InsulaT
+# Agent Moosh

 **A basic Insula-inspired non-LLM system learning to play the ARC-3 game efficiently**

-InsulaT's goal is to create starting point for empirically exploring approaches to developing Insula-inspired systems that can learn to play the ARC-3 games efficiently.
+AgentMoosh's goal is to create a starting point for empirically exploring approaches to developing Insula-inspired non-LLM systems that can learn to play the ARC-3 games efficiently.

+Agent Moosh is currently ranked third on the [unverified ARC-AGI-3 leadboard](https://three.arcprize.org/leaderboard) in one of our ablation test runs.
+We look forward to having it verified on private games once the verification process is open again.

 **Key Features:**